Konstantinos Fostiropoulos

 a molecular carbon modification, in preparative amounts by a specifically developed vacuum process.
 After the discovery of the molecule 1985 by Kroto et al., Fostiropoulos' work contributed essentially to the establishment of fundamental fullerene research as well as its applications.

 In 2001/2002 he presented a bilayer heterojunction concept for organic photovoltaic devices applying vacuum processes for the formation of a molecular absorber layer consisting of Zn phthalocyanine and C60 molecules.

 He has also been an expert in distance education who demonstrated in 1999 an experimental low band width connectivity transatlantic internet teaching platform.

-On the occasion of the Corona crisis, he set up a platform capable of hosting the virtual part of large hybrid scientific conferences.
+On the occasion of the corona crisis, he set up a platform capable of hosting the virtual part of large hybrid scientific conferences.

 Personal life

 Migration

 Fostiropoulos was born 20 June 1960 in Krya Vrysi, Pella, Greece, to Anastasios Fostiropoulos and Lemonia Fostiropoulou (née Atmatzidou) the second of three children (Niko, Kosta, Eleni).
 In 1961 his father emigrated to Mannheim, Germany, where later his wife followed with their two sons when Fostiropoulos was four years old.
 There, five years later his sister Eleni was born.
 Until they retired his parents Anastasios and Lemonia had been working as labourer and cleaner, respectively.
 In 2015 they re-immigrated in Greece, together with his sister Eleni and her family.
-His brother Niko has been elected town counsellor in Karlsruhe, Germany and is owner of the centre for further education alfatraining.
+His brother Niko was elected to the city council of Karlsruhe, Germany from 2000 to 2019, and has been the founder and owner of the centre for further education alfatraining since 2005.